gds-operations/vcloud-tools/README.md

 vCloud Tools is based around [fog](http://fog.io/).
 To use it you'll need to give it credentials that allow it to talk to a VMware environment.

-1. Create a '.fog' file
+1. Create a '.fog' file in your home directory.

   For example: